 The catastrophic fires that recently surrounded our beautiful Blue Mountains are OUT and the rains have stopped.
-The sun is out, and the mountains are sparkling.
+The restrictions have lifted, the sun is out, and the mountains are sparkling.

 It’s no surprise then that the mountains been quiet of late, when you looked at a map it would appear that the mountains were surrounded by fire.
 It was honestly quite scary, smoky and it was terribly quiet.
 Hotels were empty, Airbnb’s and holiday home bookings were cancelled, the stores and streets were empty at what is usually our busiest time.
 It meant that casual staff went without work and the cafés were screaming for customers to walk through their doors, many chose where possible to just remain closed.